 Alright you did it!
 You had an awesome day of Arches National Park hikes, exploring iconic arches, taking pictures and chewing up the scenery.
 Now head to Moab to rest your tired feet or have a well deserved victory beer at the Moab Brewery.

-Located 5 miles from the entrance to Arches National Park.
-This colorful southwest-style hotel features a courtyard with a pool and whirlpool, free Wi-Fi and a daily breakfast are provided.
+The Gonzo Inn is located 5 miles from the entrance to Arches National Park.
+This colorful southwest-style hotel features a courtyard with a pool and whirlpool, free Wi-Fi and a daily breakfast is provided.
 Prices start at $210 a night.

 This hotel is well-equipped.
 The spacious rooms come with a huge TV, 2 Queen beds and a nice kitchenette.
 There is a heated pool and free coffee in the lobby.
 This is a great mid range accommodation.
 Prices start at $140 a night.

 The Sunflower Hill Inn an adorable Moab bed and breakfast totalling 12 rooms.
 Each room comes with its own patio or balcony.

 The grounds are peaceful and full of flowers.
 There are several great amenities including a BBQ area, spa, pool and hot tub on site.
 Plus who doesn’t enjoy breakfast every morning?!?!